wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 <p></p>

-**[A.2.p3.2]** What is the number of core idle seconds when running the program with "analyze" tasks with 300 GFlop work on our 3-core computer?
+**[A.2.p3.2]** What is the number of core idle seconds when running the program with "analyze" tasks with 300 Gflop work on our 3-core computer?

 <div class="ui accordion fluid">
   <div class="title">